vincentdieltiens/Angular-Multi-View/README.md

 			templateUrl: 'app/templates/customer/show.html',
 			view: 'customer_show',
 			controller: 'customer.show',
-			// This functions is called to know if the controller must be executed or not
+			// This function is called to know if the controller must be executed or not
 			// In this example, we will not rexecute the view if it is the same customer !
 			// This useful when you have other sub-views
 			execute: function(oldRouteInfo, newRouteInfo) {